Residential Parking Permits

 - A majority of the parking must be occupied by commuter vehicles a majority of the time between 8:00 am – 6:00 pm, Monday – Friday.
 A parking study will be completed to determine the percentage of commuter parkers.

-If you would like to discuss having your street included in one of these programs, please contact the Parking Utility at (608) 266-4761.
+If you would like to discuss having your street included in one of these programs, please contact the Parking Division at (608) 266-4761.